 To commence a literature review, I conducted a search using Education Source – EBSCO.
 The search term ‘early language development’ returned 261 hits.
 As my action research focuses on typically developing children, I excluded articles on deaf, bilingual and ASD children, leaving 59 articles.
 Although difficult to find research specifically relating to the Communication High 5 strategies within these articles, I did find research relevant to inform my thinking and practice.

-Riley et al conducted a small-scale study in response to concerns of two inner city primary school head teachers, that children were entering primary school with poorly developed communication skills leading to difficulties in accessing the curriculum.
+Riley et al conducted a small-scale study in response to the concerns of two inner city primary school head teachers that children were entering primary school with poorly- developed communication skills, leading to difficulties in accessing the curriculum.
 The researchers planned an intervention involving greater opportunities for extended talk, collaborative talk, encouragement from adults and relevant contexts for talk.
 Their results showed positive gains in oral language skills.
 Although a limitation of this study is the small number of schools involved, it is a good example of the positive effect that planned opportunities for talking in small groups can have.

 Dockrell et al found through observations of different nursery settings that although there were many opportunities for oral language activities, few children chose to access them.
 They also discovered few opportunities for children to engage in small group tasks, which are important for developing oral language skills.
-In 2010 Dockrell et al. found that much of the talk in preschool settings was dominated by teachers, and often limited to directives and behaviour management, rather than being responsive to the interests of the children, expanding on their ideas or introducing new vocabulary.
+In 2010 Dockrell et al found that much of the talk in pre-school settings was dominated by teachers, and often limited to directives and behaviour management, rather than being responsive to the interests of the children, expanding on their ideas or introducing new vocabulary.
 This research suggests that if we want to effectively support children to develop their language and communication skills, we need to focus on frequently involving children in small group activities and ensuring that adult language is used to comment, ponder, introduce new vocabulary and model, rather than directing and managing.

 Rowe’s research on wait time found that teachers typically wait less than one second after asking a question for children to reply.
 By increasing wait time to between three and five seconds, numerous benefits were noted, including more correct answers, longer answers, more responses from lower ability children and an increase in children’s own questions.
 Increasing thinking time, giving children longer to consider the question’s meaning and form a response, should improve the quality of their answer.
 Importantly, this also shows children that the adult is genuinely listening to and interested in their answer as they wait for a response, rather than interrupting the thinking time with an additional question or prompt, which may muddle the young child.